 Credit risk limits are generally determined on the basis of economic analysis of the client, sector, region or country.
 The procedure of determining individual limits is part of the Group's internal guidelines.
 To mitigate credit risk, the Group uses the following tupes of limits:

+- Financial involvement limits of the client or economically connected entities (clients),

 - Country limits,

 - Limits on banks,

 - Industry limits.

 Compliance with the limits is continuously monitored, evaluated and applied into the Group's activities.